maxzxc0110/hack-study/crtp/Learning Objective.md

 Learning Objective 22:
 Task
-● Get a reverse shell on a SQL server in eurocorp forest by abusing database links from dcorp- mssql.
+● Get a reverse shell on a SQL server in eurocorp forest by abusing database links from dcorp-mssql.